warp1337/p_jenkins_monitor/README.md

 You may also deploy this application as a stand-alone application (no need for Processing).
 Therefore, you must open it (once) in Processing and press CTRL+E (or File --> Export Application).
 Follow the instructions carefully and you will end up with a new folder containing all the necessary files in order to run this application without opening Processing.
-However, you `MUST` copy the audio and config.json into that folder before starting/shipping the application.
+However, you `MUST` copy the audio folder and config.json file into that folder before starting/shipping the application.

 Configuration Semantics